 Including this section, all text in this manual that has been changed from the January 31 publication of this manual has been highlighted in yellow.
 The subsections below describe the nature of the changes made.
-The final change listed was made by the EOC at its Fall retreat and has been highlighted in blue.
+The next change listed was made by the EOC at its Fall retreat and has been highlighted in blue, and the final change was made in response to analyses of available data from the 2021-21 School Year and is highlighted in green.